RicVUy/phase-1-project-tshirtStore/README.md

-This app needs a lot of improvement(due to time constraint) and everyone is welcome to contribute.
-I can mention some of them below:
+This app project needs further improvements.
+I can name one of them.
-* It should prevent a buyer from adding a product to the cart if the inventory is currently zero.
-* It produces an error if the checkout is clicked more than once during a transaction.
-* A Remove Product from Cart component should be added, so that the buyer would not have to erase the entire order in case a product is removed from the cart.
-* The total amount plus tax should not be rounding off.
+1. When the buyer changes the content of the cart,click again the checkout button, the previous content is still displayed below the current.
+Although I separated it from the current content by a dashed line.
+The advantage  of this is he can still see his original order, the disadvantage is he might get confused by it.
+2. Please add here your suggestions for further improvement.

-I would like to thank all the flatiron coaches and instructors who have patiently help me in building this app.
+I would like to thank all the flatiron coaches and instructors who have patiently help and guided me in building this app.